ArchiveBox/abx-spec-behaviors/README.md

 [Greasemonkey](https://en.wikipedia.org/wiki/Greasemonkey) grew into a huge [community](https://github.com/awesome-scripts/awesome-userscripts) because their very [very simple spec](https://hayageek.com/greasemonkey-tutorial/#hello-world) allows anyone to quickly write a function and [share it with others](https://greasyfork.org/en), even if they're using a different extension to run it (e.g. [Tampermonkey](https://www.tampermonkey.net/), [ViolentMonkey](https://violentmonkey.github.io/), FireBug, etc.).

 This `Behavior` spec proposal aims to do something similar, but for slightly more powerful user scripts that can leverage `puppeteer`, `playwright`, and other crawling & scraping driver APIs.

-> If a company wanted to scrape Reddit threads using `playwright` today, they would probably Google `reddit playwright`, attempt to copy/paste bits of other people's functions, and likely end up writing a lot of their own `playwright` code to scroll pages, wait for lazy loading, expand comments, extract JSON, etc.
-> Instead, imagine if a simple Github search for `reddit topic:abx-behavior` yielded a bunch of community-mainted, spec-compliant `reddit` scripts, ready to run with any driver library (`puppeteer`/`playwright`/`webdriver`/etc.).

 #### Use Cases